During my travels, I’ve been fortunate to see and experience much that is worth sharing.

 By the time the two of us got the job done, it was midafternoon.
 I expressed my gratitude for the help I was given, but as I made my way over a truss bridge and onto a “real” access road to Dunn County, I felt frustrated and embarrassed about my morning mishap, and the hours of delay it had caused.

 The delay, I would soon learn, was actually a helpful gesture from the Universe, for as the sun sank toward the bluffs in the west, my SUV and I had just climbed out of the deep Bear Creek drainage south of the the Little Missouri.
 The route I traveled snaked past stands of bur oak and eroded clay bluffs.
-When I reached the top, I pulled over in time to see the last rays of sunlight through patchy clouds setting the treetops alight.
-Had I not been delayed earlier, I doubt I would have experienced the place and time as I was meant to, if that makes any sense.
+When I reached the top, I pulled over in time to see the last rays of sunlight shine through patchy clouds, and setting the treetops alight.
+Had I not been delayed earlier, I doubt I would have experienced the place and time as I was meant to, nor captured my best autumn photo of that year.

 Since 2006, I’ve realized that my beliefs about “bad timing”, “crappy luck”, “poor conditions”, and many other things, are just that—only beliefs.
 As such, they can be corrected with an attitude adjustment.
 Moments such as the one pictured above can be savored much more fully when I have an open, non-judgmental attitude, and am willing to roll with whatever Life sends my way.

-Getting my car stuck taught me a valuable lesson: Don’t rely on paper maps!
-I also gained a bit more patience, and started contacting landowners before entering their property.
+Getting my car stuck taught me a valuable lesson: Ask for directions, and don’t rely solely on maps!
+I also gained a bit of common sense that day: Now I contact landowners before entering their property.
 That M.O. has been more successful, and has given me the chance to make new friends!